Paradigm Shift: Linehaul + Fuel Surcharge is the New Linehaul

 Correct answer: It depends on the FSC for each customer.

 The long-established truckload industry practice of using linehaul rates to compare shippers’ rates on a given lane is no longer valid and can be extremely misleading.

-Most carriers have a standard FSC; however very few of their customers utilize that standard.
+Each of our clients has a standard FSC; however very few of our clients’ customers utilize that standard.
 In today’s world, the shipper drives the FSC using one of many methodologies: shipper standard FSC, PADD-specific FSC, Breakthrough® Fuel, Zero Peg Fuel, all-in-rate, etc. Most, but not all, of these methodologies use the Department of Energy’s (DOE) National Retail Diesel Average as the source to calculate the FSC.

 Fast-forward to today and there is no standard FSC that is applied by carriers and shippers.
 Carriers and shippers negotiate based upon an “all-in-rate” and push the dollars to either the linehaul or FSC buckets depending on the optics that will help finalize the deal and make the rate appear most favorable in the eyes of (generally shipper) stakeholders.

 The ability to compare rates is critical when working bids, comparing rates to indices, managing metrics and trends, or analyzing specific shippers or lanes.
 It is critical in all of these endeavors to compare “apples to apples.”
 To that end, KSM Transport Advisors has created a new metric LH+F (linehaul+ FSC) that has been implemented in all of our work products, methodologies and processes.
 We are encouraging our clients, and everyone with a stake in a truckload carrier, to shift their rate paradigm from linehaul to LH+F.